-It’s easier to understand climate change when you experience challenges yourself, like extreme weather events and rising sea levels.
-Other contemporary challenges that we’re all experiencing include unpredictable water supply, worsening water scarcity, and water pollution.
-These issues will affect you too, whether you’re an agricultural firm or city administration, and if you’re looking to become more efficient and boost your green credentials, you might not know where to turn.
+It’s easier to understand climate change when you experience challenges yourself.
+Consider unpredictable water supply, worsening water scarcity, and water pollution.
+Whether you’re an agricultural firm or city administration, all these affect you.
+And if you’re looking to become more efficient and boost your green credentials, you might not know where to turn.

 Let's take a closer look at the most common real-world examples that illustrate the impressive advantages of smart water management systems.